 Well, as he was telling me this I saw in my spirit the apostle Paul sitting on a big rock crying because he had failed once again to convince a group of Jews their need for The Truth of the gospel.
 This was early in that first 6-9 years of ministry when he was trying with all his “might and power” to reach his fellow countrymen.
 A lot of street ministers will tell you how brutal it is in those early years of ministry rejection when no matter how much zeal, no matter how much “might and power” training or effort, you just get “beaten up” and see so few results.
 You either quit or you get the Spirit’s empowerment and this only comes through profound revelation!

 There is no coincidence that Paul later speaks often of “words of eloquent wisdom” (a) and “lofty speech or wisdom” (b) or “every lofty opinion raised against the knowledge of God” (c).
 Paul is attacking the very people that he was trained as an expert to be like!
 He had the same zeal, pride, and self-determination!
 He boasted he was a leader in such!
-But these “beatings” associated with “insults, pressing-situations, persecutions, which are all linked to difficult-confining-distressing-circumstances” really brought him to the end of his rope.
+But these “beatings” associated with “insults, pressing-situations, persecutions,” which are all linked to “difficult-confining-distressing-circumstances” really brought him to the end of his rope.
 They ‘beat’ the “might and power” right out of him – all his personal resources and Jewish educations just wasn’t enough, it wasn’t working, and it was getting him ‘beaten’ near death.
-He was also stoned once!
+He was also stoned once! <Notes> a) 1 Corinthians 1:17, b) 1 Corinthians 2:1, c) 2 Corinthians 10:5.

 When the Lord showed me Paul crying while sitting on that rock, having once again being terribly rejected by the crowds in his early ministry, I started weeping inside for him, and I still feel it as I write.
-He was terribly frustrated and physically in pain.
+He was terribly frustrated and physically in great pain.
 He was heartbroken and wept bitterly!
 I know this because in many ways my attempts at ministry often met the same fate.
 In 1980-83 I evangelized the University of Arizona campus for the Church of Christ, but never led one person to the Lord!
 I can’t tell you how many people I invited to dorm bible studies.
 I argued with so many people, and one is my friend now but he still hasn’t confessed “Jesus is Lord” or got water-baptized.
 And that’s exactly why the Lord showed me this, because He knows I can’t move effectively into the lives of people I know, which is rapidly expanding, or through this music ministry operating on the same zeal, self-determination, “might and flesh” that I’ve used in my extensive formal education and profession work careers – see Bible Info and About pages.
-It just isn’t effective in the kingdom of God! <Notes> a) 1 Corinthians 1:17, b) 1 Corinthians 2:1, c) 2 Corinthians 10:5.
+It just isn’t effective in the kingdom of God!

 Paul desperately wanted the Lord to stop the Jewish rejection and persecutions.
 He probably thought about quitting ministry or at least quitting his ministry to the Jews and turning instead to the Gentiles.
 He eventually did in Acts 13:46 after Barnabas and himself just had it with the Jews!
 This was around 46 AD, so about 4 years into his new understanding of Spirit-empowered ministry through humble confession of weakness.
 However, back in 42 AD Paul was saying to God that he wanted to remain Saul of Tarsus, though now just for a better “Christian” mission.
-But God said, “No” you are going to be “Paul” with a different ministry!
+But God said, “No” you are going to be “Paul” with a completely different ministry!
 Actually, this is just what happens to a lot of young ministries!
 But there’s a lot of older ministries that haven’t learned much better either!

-That’s when Paul was shown ministry in a completely different-in-kind way, just like the New Covenant Way has nothing to do with the old one, sharing absolutely in fact with it, just as Zechariah 4:6 says: “No longer by might or power (d) but by My Spirit, says the Lord!”
-Paul decided then: “Therefore I will boast ALL the more gladly of my weaknesses, so that the enabling-power (a) of Christ may definitively/wholly episkenoo rest-over-like-a-tent (b) towards/upon (c) me.”
+That’s when Paul was shown ministry in a completely different-in-kind way, just like the New Covenant Way has nothing to do with the old one, sharing absolutely in fact with it, just as Zechariah 4:6 says: “Absolutely in fact NO longer by might or power (a) but by My Spirit, says the Lord!”
+Paul decided then: “Therefore I will boast ALL the more gladly of my weaknesses, so that the dunamis dynamite-like enabling-power of Christ may definitively/wholly episkenoo rest-over-like-a-tent (b) towards/upon (c) me.”
 Then as he walked in this new ministry, he saw the Lord’s work and effectiveness in his life.
-This “resting like a tent over” is exactly what the anointing is! <Notes> a) dunamis, b) episkenoo: dwell like a pitched tent over, c) epi with the accusative case following, d) man’s external resources and internal abilities – see Might & Power page.
+This “resting like a tent over” is exactly what the anointing is! <Notes> a)man’s external resources and internal abilities – see Might & Powerpage, b) episkenoo: dwell like a pitched tent over, c) epi with the accusative case following.

-Paul also reminded the Corinthians: “The signs of a true apostle (himself) were performed among you with utmost patience, with signs and wonders and mighty works” (f), just as Mark records Jesus promising in the Great Commission: for “these signs shall actually accompany those who have trusting-relying-faith: . . . [grace-gifts including tongues and healing] . . . the Lord worked with them and confirmed the logos message by accompanying signs” (e).
+Paul also reminded the Corinthians: “The signs of a true apostle (himself) were performed among you with utmost patience, with signs and wonders and mighty works” (a), just as Mark records Jesus promising in the Great Commission: for “these signs shall actually accompany those who have had trusting-relying-faith: . . . [grace-gifts including tongues and healing] . . . the Lord worked with them and/thus confirmed the [gospel] logos message by accompanying signs” (b).
 Consequently, the phrase “signs and wonders” is used 16 times in the NT – 9 time in the book of Acts chronicling the history of the early Church, just as the book of Hebrews confirms: “God also sunepimartureo bore-witness-with by signs and wonders and various miracles and/coupled by grace-gifts of the Holy Spirit, distributed according to His will” (g).
-This is how God testifies to confirm the logos gospel message!
-Why wouldn’t He still do this? <Notes> a) 2 Corinthians 12:12 b) Mark 16:17-20, f) 2 Corinthians 12:12, g) Hebrews 2:4.
+This is how God testifies to confirm the gospel logos message!
+Why wouldn’t He still do this? <Notes> a) 2 Corinthians 12:12 b) Mark 16:17-20, c) Hebrews 2:4.

 After the Lord started showing me all this, especially seeing Paul cry and my friend then giving me a logos message of directly-spoken/heard prophetic rhema words from the Lord about still unconditionally-loving people like Jesus did with real sinners, like ourselves, who have also rejected my recent logos messages to unsaved people, and after another logos message of directly-spoken/heard prophetic rhema words and a testimony that night from his wife that she learned from the rejection of her logos message by unsaved friends of hers, her logos message to me to also continue unconditionally-loving them as a “light” but no longer preaching to them but instead consistently proseuchomai conversationally-praying for them, even in tongues, well “after all that” I ended up waking up at 4:30 am to surrender my control and confess my weaknesses in this area.

 As Christian musicians, we can “resist the devil” until you are blue in the face, but it will only be your “might and power” flesh trying to do this, even at 4:30 am in the morning, until we also “submit ourselves to God,” because these 2 phrases are kai coupled/linked together in James 4:7.
-I can see now why Paul was so quick to admit, even boast, and even consider-pleasantly-acceptable in his weaknesses, because if we give our lack of self-control/mastery that results in our sin, to the Lord through proseuche conversational-prayer, He will give us His self-control/master and resultant enabling-power.
+I can see now why Paul was so quick to admit, even boast, and even consider-pleasantly-acceptable concerning his weaknesses, because if we give our lack of self-control/mastery that results in our sin, to the Lord through proseuche conversational-prayer, He will give us His self-control/mastery and resultant dynamite-like enabling-power.
 This is the divine exchange of “our failure for His success” that is part of the “propitiation or atonement” of Christ spoken of in Surrender-Control – BT2 and – BT3.

 That’s the “flipping/turning-point” revelation Paul found out in 2 Corinthians 12:10 and what John realized in 1 John 1:5-10.
 This is how we continue walking/living in the light to have koinonia fellowship with God – not by denying, hiding from, or trying harder to overcome our weaknesses that lead to our sin, but to confess them, agree with the Lord about them, and let His blood cleanse us from all unrighteousness!
 That’s when the Lord’s enabling-power is released into action; that’s when it is brought to God’s intended completion or perfection!
 That’s what we will talk more about next!
 We “let go and let God.”